matteba/FranksteinModel/README.md

 - **02_fit_SDM_Frankenstein.R**
   This script fits four individual spatio-temporal SDM configurations (*only-intercept, persistent, opportunistic, progressive*) to each subregion and then constructs the **Frankenstein SDM**, which integrates the best configuration per region.
 The output includes model comparisons (e.g., WAIC scores) and visual diagnostics.

+  -**03_Projection.R**
+This script is to project the three single configurations and the Frankestein SDM using the first simulated dataset of the list object that can be found in the repository /data/ .
+Finally the contour plot is created for the observed data and projected output of the three configuration and the Frankestein model.
+This is to create figure 3 in the manuscript